-Black Panther is one of Marvel’s most successful movies to date, and frankly it’s surprising they haven’t made a sequel.
+Black Panther is one of Marvel’s most successful movies to date, and frankly it’s surprising they haven’t made a sequel already.

 When is Black Panther 2 coming to UK cinemas?